 A: I’m from the United States, and my hometown is Charlotte, North Carolina.
 Named after Queen Charlotte, the wife of King George III of Britain, Charlotte is known as the Queen City.
 Although the city is considered "small" (estimated 2010 population of 750,000) by global standards, Charlotte is very important in the global economy.
 The city is a major financial hub, with Bank of America headquartered in the city’s central business district.

 Q: Where are you living now?

-A: I’m now living in Dubai, United Arab Emirates in the Dubai Marina district.
+A: I’m now living in Dubai, United Arab Emirates, in the Dubai Marina district.
 Dubai Marina is one of the most popular areas for expatriates to live and for tourists to visit.
-The area is known for a laid-back lifestyle with marinas and public beaches.
-The area is comprised of high-rise residential towers (G+20), several hotels, and a shopping centre.
+The area is known for its laid-back lifestyle, with marinas and public beaches.
+The area comprises high-rise residential towers (G+20), several hotels, and a shopping centre.
 Dubai Marina is served by various forms of public transit, including two Dubai Metro stations.

-Q: How long you have you lived Dubai?
+Q: How long have you lived in Dubai?

 A: I’ve lived in Dubai for about 3.5 years.

 Q: Why did you move; what do you do?

 A: I work for a commercial real estate firm.

 Q: What do you enjoy most about Dubai?
 How’s the quality of life?